 - Special Feature: “To the Batcave!”

-- Getting There: From Franklin Ave. in Hollywood, go north on Canyon Dr. until the road ends, at the "Camp Hollywoodland" parking lot.
+- Getting There: From Hollywood Boulevard, travel north on Bronson Ave (its namesake) until the road dead-ends at a Griffith Park Gate.
+Or from Franklin Ave. in Hollywood, go north on Canyon Dr. until the road ends, at the "Camp Hollywoodland" parking lot.
 Cross the small, red concrete bridge on the right (east) side of the road.
 Walk around the vehicle barrier, keep left and follow the unpaved road for the short walk into Bronson Canyon.
+Make a sharp right from the parking lot if you want to see the "batcaves."
 (VIEW MAP)

 Located in the southwest section of Griffith Park and easily accessible from Hollywood, Bronson Canyon has been a popular location for generations of filmmakers who make use of its remote-looking, somewhat alien setting.
 Bronson Canyon has been featured in classics like The Searchers and Invasion of the Body Snatchers, as well as more recent films like Star Trek VI and Army of Darkness.
 “Bronson Cave” is actually a 50-foot long tunnel, the remnants of a quarry that was founded in 1903 and originally called Brush Canyon.
 The tunnel entrance is best known as the mouth of the Batcave from the 1960s Batman TV series.